 Can you say that your team is cohesive?
 In other words, does it make good decisions quickly?
 Does it call upon the opinions and experience of all members?
 Is your team part of your competitive advantage?

-Consider using The Five Behaviors of a Cohesive Team if your team members agree with several of the following statements.
+Consider using The Five Behaviors Team Development if your team members agree with several of the following statements.

 Does your team agree?